Data-Integrity-Group/WelcomeNewUsers/README.md

 # WelcomeNewUsers
 ## 2022-06:
+* -06-22: focused on a coule of Business challenges for the first half of this week.
 * -06-20: exploring GIST interactions for a streamlined user experience
 * -06-19: reviewing metrics that may be useful feedback
 * * these should be merged with those from LinkedIn and Twitter